AvihaiAdler/CirclesGame/README.md

 The images can be changed too.
 To change them, make sure you place them in `src/main/resources/images`, and change the values in `config.json` under "images" to: `"image/<your_image_name>.<image_extention>": "<feedback_type>"` (`<feedback_type>` can be either "positive" or "negative", any other strings will break the app and will cause it to crash).

-The `host` & `port` are used to established a connection to the `OpenVibe` server and can be changed to fit your preference.
+The `host` & `port` are used to establish a connection to the `OpenVibe` server and can be changed to fit your preference.

 ### Build